 The best laptops for architects available now

-The 16-inch screen is also the best you'll find on a laptop, and it gives you plenty of space to work with.
-It'll make your work look its very best, which is important when showing it to clients.
-Unlike previous MacBooks, the new MacBook Pro also comes with a wide selection of ports, including next-gen Thunderbolt 4 ports and a full size HDMI port as well.
-It's expensive, but for the price you are getting a stunning laptop that will last you for years.
+The 16-inch Liquid Retina XDR display is the best screen we've seen on a laptop, and it offers plenty of space to work with too.
+The latest MacBook Pro also thankfully comes with a multiple Thunderbolt 4 ports and a full-size HDMI port as well.
+It's expensive, but you get a stunning laptop that will last you for years.
 And, of course, it's Apple, so it looks impeccable for meeting clients.

-This means you can carry it around with you, while still benefitting from a much larger screen to comfortably work on.
-Power-wise, this is a brilliant laptop, featuring up to an Intel Core i9 processor, 64GB of RAM and an Nvidia RTX 3060 GPU.
-This means that despite its thin size, this is a powerful laptop that can easily handle even the most complex of projects, as well as rendering realistic models of your work.
+This means you can carry it around while still benefiting from a much larger screen to comfortably work on.
+Power-wise, with configuration going up to an Intel Core i9 processor, 64GB of RAM and an Nvidia RTX 3060 GPU, you should have no problem with any software you might use for rendering.

 Read our full MacBook Pro 14-inch review for more details.

 So, even demanding products will run well on this compact laptop.
-Best of all, the MacBook Pro 13-inch (M1, 2020) boasts a fantastic battery life (as do all recent MacBooks), making it a brilliant choice for people who want a 13-inch laptop they can rely on, even when they are out and about.
-While the newer MacBook Pros offer more power, the 13-inch model is a great choice of you're on more of a budget, especially as its price often gets cut in sales.
+Best of all, we found that the MacBook Pro 13-inch (M1, 2020) boasts fantastic battery life (as do all recent MacBooks), making it a brilliant choice for architects who want a 13-inch laptop they can rely on, even when they are out and about.
+While the newer MacBook Pros offer more power, the 13-inch model is a great choice if you're on more of a budget, especially as its price often gets cut in sales.

 Read our MacBook Pro 13-inch (M1, 2020) review for more details.